spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

     > These lines ensure that the SpatialOS Unreal GDK can override Unreal's network replication.
     >
     > If you ever need to run with Unreal networking for workflow or validation reasons, untick `Spatial Networking` in the `Play` drop down menu in the Unreal editor.
+This flag is maintained in your Unreal config files under `/Script/EngineSettings.GeneralProjectSettings` and is also valid for non-editor builds.
     >
     > You can easily switch between networking modes using this tickbox.
 As the SpatialOS Unreal GDK is in pre-alpha, switching back to Unreal's networking may be a viable way to work around some issues you may encounter, and may speed up your iteration.
 However, in Unreal networking mode you lose access to key multi-server features of the GDK, which may lead to erratic behavior.
     >
     > In the future, we expect to achieve parity with Unreal networking in terms of iteration speed and stability, thus removing the need for a networking mode switch.
 1. Open the game's uproject file in the Editor and navigate to *Edit > Project Settings... > SpatialOS Unreal GDK > Toolbar*.

-1. In the Interop Codegen section:
-    1. Modify the output path for the Interop code generation to: `<ProjectRoot>/spatial/schema/improbable/generated/`.
-    1. Modify the output path for the generated schemas to: `<GameRoot>/Source/<GameName>/Generated/`.

 1. Tag all replicated classes with the UCLASS tag `SpatialType`:
     ```